Pocklington School: Introduction

 The current Headmaster is Mr Toby Seth, appointed in January 2019.

 Pocklington School has a number of traditions, such as the year group naming convention (first year, second year, etc.).
 Its motto Virtute et Veritate is Latin for With courage and truth.

-There are four houses: Dolman (named after the school's founder John Dolman), Gruggen and Hutton (named after former headmasters Rev. Gruggen and Rev. Hutton) and Wilberforce (named after the 18th/19th century anti-slavery campaigner William Wilberforce who attended the school).
+There are four houses: Dolman (named after the school's founder John Dolman), Gruggen and Hutton (named after former headmasters Rev. Gruggen and Rev. Hutton) and Wilberforce (named after the 18th/19th-century anti-slavery campaigner William Wilberforce who attended the school).

 The school has an armed forces centre, located on the edge of campus in the Annand VC Cadet Centre.
 The Combined Cadet Force takes part in various competitions each year and cadets can attend camps around the country.

 The school sports hall is housed in the train shed of the former Pocklington railway station, designed by George Townsend Andrews.

 The school runs outreach programmes engaging other schools, and working in the local community, as well as an app called Chatta to improve communication among preschool children, and has won awards for this work.

 William Wilberforce

-William Wilberforce was the school's most notable pupil.
+William Wilberforce is the school's most notable pupil.
 He attended Pocklington School from 1771–76 and is famous as the parliamentary campaigner who brought about the abolition of the slave trade and the emancipation of slaves.
 A statue of a freed slave sculpted by Peter Tatham (1983–93) is in the centre of the St Nicholas Quadrangle.
-A bronze statue of Wilberforce as a boy, by York sculptress Sally Arnup, stands near the school foyer.
-Dr John Sentamu unveiled the new statue in autumn 2007, which was erected in commemoration of the 200th anniversary of slave emancipation.
+A bronze statue of Wilberforce as a boy, by York sculptor Sally Arnup, stands near the school foyer.
+Dr John Sentamu unveiled the new statue in autumn 2007, which was erected in commemoration of the 200th anniversary of the emancipation of slaves in the British Empire.
 Pocklington School appeared in a television programme entitled In Search of Wilberforce, made by former BBC news presenter Moira Stuart, and first shown on BBC 2 on 16 March 2007.